airbadge-dev/airbadge/apps/docs/src/routes/authorization/server-side/+page.md

 # Server-side guards

-These are helper functions that restrict access to routes based on the subscription status or plan.
+Guards are helper functions that restrict access to routes based on the subscription status or plan.

 There are several options available:

 ## Require a subscriber

+Raises an error if user is not a subscriber:

 `subscriber(callback)`